robinandeer/robinandeer.github.io/source/blog/2016-08-26-day-of-containers.html.md

 ## Container Orchestration

-So the biggest news of the latest Docker release (1.12) is the integration of [Swarm][swarm] with the Docker engine itself.
+The biggest news of the latest Docker release (1.12) is the integration of [Swarm][swarm] with the Docker engine itself.
 [Docker Swarm][swarm] let's you manage running a bunch of containers (or services) in a cluster of production servers.
 For people familiar with how Swarm used to work - getting started is apparently _way_ easier now.
 For the uninitiated, like myself however, it seems just as confusing as setting up Docker on a Mac used to be before [Docker for Mac][dfm] came along.

 ![Docker Swarm logo](/assets/img/day-of-containers-swarm.png)